 And my very nice grown-up bathtub is filled with teacups and teapots from the last bubble bath tea party my daughters had.

 My house is almost always a disaster with craft supplies and half-built buildings spread out because creativity tends to be messy.

 But since play is work for children, I want to give my kids the right tools for the job.
 I want their imaginations to flourish and I want them to be inspired.

 I want my kids to be creative.
 I want them to feel like they can use their imaginations as they play…no matter how messy it gets.

-So any toys that foster creativity are welcome in my house.
+So any gift ideas to foster creativity are welcome in my house.
 Even the loud and messy ones.